Substance Abuse Treatment for Veterans in Austin, TX

 Social isolation

 Returning to civilian life can be isolating for veterans, especially if they feel disconnected from family, friends, or community.
-Substance use may offer a way to numb feelings of loneliness or alienation.
+Substance use may offer a temporary escape from feelings of loneliness or alienation, but ultimately worsens these conditions.

 04